Oracle AND Operator

 Oracle AND combines with OR operator example

-In this tutorial, you have learned how to use the Oracle AND operator to combine two or more Boolean expressions.
+• Use the Oracle AND operator to combine two or more Boolean expressions to form a flexible condition.

 Was this tutorial helpful?